fscorrupt/awesome-stars/README.md

 - [DustinBrett/daedalOS](https://github.com/DustinBrett/daedalOS) - Desktop environment in the browser.
 - [Chewbaka69/PlexShare](https://github.com/Chewbaka69/PlexShare) - Web Application standalone that provide management of local users, many PlexServer and it's libraries.
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
-- [aunefyren/wrapperr](https://github.com/aunefyren/wrapperr) - Website and API that collects Plex statistics using Tautulli and displays it.
+- [aunefyren/wrapperr](https://github.com/aunefyren/wrapperr) - Website based application and API that collects Plex statistics using Tautulli and displays it in a nice format.
 Similar to the Spotify Wrapped concept.
 - [jitsi/docker-jitsi-meet](https://github.com/jitsi/docker-jitsi-meet) - Jitsi Meet on Docker
 - [evoactivity/PlutoIPTV](https://github.com/evoactivity/PlutoIPTV) - Grab EPG & M3U from Pluto.tv
 - [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - An open-source, self-hosted, low-code framework to build internal tools, web apps, admin panels, BI dashboards, workflows, and CRUD apps with YAML or JSON.